carolynduby/ApacheMetronWorkshop/07_ExploringEventHistory/README.md

 # Exploring Event History - Dashboards and Run Books for Analysis, Threat Hunting and Investigations
 # Objectives
 After this lab you will be able to:
-1. Describe how to use the events stored in the index and HDFS to create dashboards, analytics for threat hunting, and run books for investigations.
+1. Describe how to access the events stored in the index and HDFS to create dashboards, analytics for threat hunting, and run books for investigations.
 # Background
 After an event is fully enriched and triaged, Metron automatically stores the event in an index (Solr or Elastic Search) and in HDFS.
 HDFS stores the entire history of events for the specified retention period.
 The index typically stores several months of the most recent events.
 The retention period for each storage mechanism is configurable and there are several cost effective options for storing and analyzing years of events.

-Apache Metron and the Hadoop ecosystem offer many options for analyzing stored cybersecurity events:
+Apache Metron and the Hadoop ecosystem offer many options for analyzing stored cybersecurity events.
+For example:
 1. Metron Alerts UI
 2. Apache Zeppelin Notebooks using Apache Spark
 3. Banana and Kibana Dashboards